 James G. Evaskevich

-This Policy applies to all directors, officers, employees and agents (“Employees”) of Yangarra Resources Inc. or its associated companies or subsidiaries (the “Corporation”) who have access to confidential information of the Corporation.
-Note that any reference to the Corporation refers not only to Yangarra Resources Inc., but also to its subsidiaries and associated companies.
+This Policy applies to all directors, officers, employees and agents (“Employees”) of Yangarra Resources Ltd. or its associated companies or subsidiaries (the “Corporation”) who have access to confidential information of the Corporation.
+Note that any reference to the Corporation refers not only to Yangarra Resources Ltd., but also to its subsidiaries and associated companies.
 Capitalized terms have the meaning set forth in Schedule “A” unless they are otherwise defined.

 Securities legislation is based on the premise that the public should have the opportunity to decide whether to buy or sell securities on the basis of information equally available to all.
 Directors, officers and employees and other individuals of a corporation sometimes, directly or indirectly, acquire knowledge of material information concerning the business affairs of the Corporation which has not yet been disclosed to the public.
 These individuals would have an unfair advantage if they were to trade securities of the Corporation with a less informed party, who might have made a different investment decision had they been equally well informed.